mmanteli/SACX-backup/README.md

 # SACX-backup

-Backup for SACX keyword extraction pipeline
+Further development for SACX keyword extraction pipeline.
+See [TurkuNLP class-explainer](https://github.com/TurkuNLP/class-explainer) for the implementation used in the original paper.

-What it does?
+## What it does?

-- Runs multiple multilabel classification models and uses the Integrated Gradients method to explain the results of the classifier.
+- Trains multilabel classification models and uses the Integrated Gradients method to explain the results of the classifier.
   - i.e. IG method scores words based on their relevance in the classification
   - We're trying to see which words consistently score high -> keywords
 - Aggregates the results over all trained models and produces lists of keywords for each class in the classification.

-How to run?
+## How to run?

+### From scratch:

 - run ``train_and_explain.py`` with different seed values:
   - with Slurm: run ``sbatch sl-train-explain.bash <insert seed value here>`` with 10+ different seed values.